Winners and losers of the final GOP debate before Iowa

 Haley’s repeated mentions of a website launched by her campaign, desantislies.com, was a questionable tactic.
 On one hand, she repeated the name enough — at least seven times — for it to lodge in viewers’ minds.
 On the other, it might have been more effective to rebut her rival’s assertions in real time rather than leaning on repeating the website name.

-Haley on several occasions suggested that DeSantis’s well-documented campaign woes augur badly for his capacity to lead the nation, if he were ever elected.
+Haley on several occasions suggested that DeSantis’s well-documented campaign woes augur badly for his capacity to lead the nation.

 But DeSantis was able to parry that attack by talking up his record as governor of Florida.